fectec/JohnDeereSTM32RaspPi/README.md

 Finally, **bash scripts** were written to simplify the process of running the plotting and widget files.
 It ensures the current user has *access* to the *serial interface and port*, creates and activates a *Python virtual environment*, installs (if necessary) the required *packages* (Pygame, Matplotlib, Numpy, Pyserial), *changes the directory* to the location of the file, *executes* it and *deactivates* the virtual environment.
 Don't forget to run **sudo raspi-config** to enable the serial port.

-## Real-time Operating System
+## Real-Time Operating System

-To conclude the project, the Bare Metal code was refactored to add a Real-time Operating System (RTOS), in this case, using the CMSIS_V1 API for FreeRTOS.
+To conclude the project, the Bare Metal code was refactored to add a Real-Time Operating System (RTOS), in this case, using the CMSIS_V1 API for FreeRTOS.
 The program was divided into tasks, for which an approximate execution time was measured.
 Then, based on the rate-monotonic scheduling (RMS) priority assignment algorithm, the priority of each task was determined and a feasibility analysis for such selection was performed.

 ## Bonus - OLED Screen